Historic Detroit

 YMCA Western Branch

 Between 1910 and 1920 Detroit's population doubled to well over a million.
-As new communities began to develop and grow, so did the need for some form of organized recreation for the city's young boys and men.
-The creation of what became known as the Young Men Christian Association (YMCA) grew out of concern by the city's church community as a desire to "promote religious, moral and social welfare of the young men of this city..."
+As new communities began to develop and grow, so did the need for some form of organized recreation for the city's young boys and men, as well as housing.
+The creation of what became known as the Young Men Christian Association (YMCA) grew out of concern by the city's church community as a desire to "promote religious, moral and social welfare of the young men of this city."

 The YMCA saw as its objective the responsibility to improve the spiritual and intellectual conditions of the city's young.

-By the early 1920's the population of the city's west side had grown to 178,000.
-The Western Branch of Detroit's YMCA opened in April, 1919 as the city's second community branch.
+By the early 1920s, the population of the city's west side had grown to 178,000.
+The Western Branch of Detroit's YMCA opened in April 1919 as the city's second community branch.
 Originally located in an office building at 532 Scotten Avenue, the Western "Y" became a focal point of the community.
 Soon the office on Scotten was no longer adequate.
-By the mid-1920's the YMCA Executive Board was soliciting donations for the construction of a new building, to be known as the Western Branch.
-This goal was accomplished through a generous gift from Mr. and Mrs. Edsel Ford of $750,000, providing for the complete cost of a new building.
+By the mid-1920s, the YMCA's Executive Board was soliciting donations for the construction of a new building, to be known as the Western Branch.
+This goal was accomplished through a generous gift from Edsel and Eleanor Clay Ford of $750,000, providing for the complete cost of a new building.

 The two outer sections of the front facade that project from the recessed mass of the building are also interestingly arranged, especially near the top.
 Masonry balconets project beneath the sets of three round-arched windows that are outlined in stone and have shields and colored tile in their tympanums at fifth-story level.
 Much of the same detail can be seen on the side elevations.
 A brick arcaded corbel table beneath the copper gutters of the central section completes the composition.

-In the late 1980’s the western branch became the home of two different programs – a daycare center for children, and a halfway house for non-violent criminals who had been released from prison.
-This strange arrangement divided the building in half, with the two sides physically separated.
-The program lasted until 1999, when the inmates were moved to another building.
+In the late 1980s, the western branch became the home of a daycare center for children, as well as a halfway house for non-violent criminals who had been released from prison.
+This strange arrangement divided the building in half, with the two sides physically separated, DetroitUrbex.com reported.
+The program lasted until 1999, when the former inmates were moved to another building.

-The building sold in 2001 to a company owned by Dennis Kefallinos.
-It's been sitting vacant ever since.
+Instead, the building sold in 2001 to a company owned by real estate speculator Dennis Kefallinos for $400,000, and it's been sitting vacant and left to rot ever since.

 Last updated 24/04/2023